jsor/lity/README.md

 Lity
 ====

-Lity is a ultra-lightweight and responsive lightbox plugin which supports images, iframes and inline content out of the box.
+Lity is a ultra-lightweight, accessible and responsive lightbox plugin which supports images, iframes and inline content out of the box.

 Minified and gzipped, its total footprint weights about 3kB.